 - Toast the coconut.
 For some forward-thinking, it’s worthwhile to toast the coconut you’ll use to decorate your cakes while the oven is hot!
 Spread shredded coconut out across a lined baking sheet, and pop it into the oven for 5 minutes, until the coconut is lightly toasted and golden.
 Set the toasted coconut aside to cool while you prepare the filling and frosting.

-Make the Coconut Custard Filling
+How to Make the Custard

 - Heat the ingredients.
 Combine the remaining heavy cream with melted butter, sugar, and shredded coconut in a saucepan.
 Bring the mixture almost to a boil, stirring along the way.